 If you are finding that your Restless Leg Syndrome is associated with pregnancy, it usually disappears on its own within four weeks of the birth.

-- Avoiding stimulants in the evening – such as caffeine, tobacco and alcohol
+- Avoid stimulants in the evening, such as caffeine, tobacco and alcohol.

-- Taking regular daily exercise – but avoid exercising near bedtime
+- Take regular daily exercise, but avoid exercising near bedtime.

-- Practising good sleep habits – for example, going to bed and getting up at the same time every day, not napping during the day, taking time to relax before going to bed, and avoiding caffeine close to bedtime
+- Practise good sleep habits – for example, going to bed and getting up at the same time every day, not napping during the day, taking time to relax before going to bed, and avoiding caffeine close to bedtime.

-- Avoiding medicines that trigger the symptoms or make them worse – if you think medication is causing your symptoms, continue to take it and make an appointment to see your GP
+- Avoid medicines that trigger the symptoms or make them worse – if you think medication is causing your symptoms, continue to take it and make an appointment to see your GP

 - Massaging your legs.